Title and statement of responsibility area

 Biographical history

-Dr. Kerr was presented an honorary doctorate of divinity at the 500th anniversary of the University of Glasgow, Scotland, the only Canadian so honored at the anniversary convocation.
-He also held honorary degrees from many universities in the Maritimes and from Winnipeg and was a member of the North British Society, first honorary president of the Red Cross Society, a member of the Canadian Mental Health Association, chairman of the building committee for the Abbie J. Lane Memorial Hospital, and honorary president of the Cape Breton Club.
-Dr. Kerr passed away in Halifax on November 30, 1974 at the age of seventy-six.
+Alexander Kerr was the only Canadian to receive an honorary doctorate of divinity at the 500th anniversary of the University of Glasgow.
+He held honorary degrees from most Maritime universities and the University of Winnipeg.
+He was a member of the North British Society and of the Canadian Mental Health Association, chairman of the building committee for the Abbie J. Lane Memorial Hospital, first honorary president of the Red Cross Society and honorary president of the Cape Breton Club.
+He died in Halifax on 30 November 1974 at the age of 76.

 Custodial history